mpv-player/mpv/DOCS/man/en/options.rst

     Enabled by default.
 Disable mouse button press/release input (mozplayerxp's context menu relies on this option).

---msgcharset=<charset>
-    Convert console messages to the specified character set (default: autodetect).
-Text will be in the encoding specified with the --charset configure option.
-Set this to "noconv" to disable conversion (for e.g. iconv problems).

-    *NOTE*: The option takes effect after command line parsing has finished.
-    The ``MPLAYER_CHARSET`` environment variable can help you get rid of the first lines of garbled output.

 --msgcolor
     Enable colorful console output on terminals that support ANSI color.